sux21/Experimental_Evolution/README.md

 Work done on info server.
 Compute canada server will be used if the info server cannot run the program.
 Results produced by compute canada server will be transferred to info server.

+# Monday meeting
+- Discuss graphing the data in R. Show the script which genapi uses to graphs the gene presence-absence matrix.
+- For roary, should I disable split paralogs because genapi does not split paralogs?

 # Key questions in this project
 1. How did standing genetic variation change according to EE selective treatments (high-N, no plant; low-N, no-plant; high-N, plus plant; low-N, plus plant)
 2. What genetic changes occurred throughout EE to each isolate (de novo mutation, small sequence variants (indels)